Use the syntax below to edit and replace the characters assigned to a string variable.

 SET _no_spaces=%_some_var: =%

-To test for the existence of a value we can replace the value with itself, placing
+To test for the existence of a value we can use a temporary variable, delete the string we are looking for (if it exists) and then compare the two variables with EQU

 Set _cities="Aberdeen, London, Edinburgh"